saucelabs/sauce-docs/docs/performance/one-page.md

 <img src="/docs/assets/speedo-analyze-output.png" alt="Analyze Command Output" width="750"/>

-## Integrate with a CI/CD Pipeline
+## Integrating with a CI/CD Pipeline

 The Speedo package is designed to organically fit into your existing continuous integration and delivery pipeline, as illustrated in the following examples.